 While it may take a year or two for you to break even, once you have, you will never have to spend money on a gym membership ever again.

 How to Build a Garage Gym on a Budget?

 Decide What You Want

-When you first decide that you want to make a home gym, it's easy to get over-excited.
-Unfortunately, gym equipment is expensive, and filling your garage with new shiny equipment is going to take a while.
+Unfortunately, buying your own garage gym equipment is expensive, and filling your garage with new shiny equipment is going to take a while.

 Decide What You Need

 Eventually, you might have all of this, but for the very beginning, focus on what you love and work out what equipment you will use the most.

 A great way to beef up your home zone is to keep an eye out for second-hand equipment.

 When gyms shut their doors or other home gym enthusiasts move house, they often sell their equipment for a fraction of what they cost new.

 Catching this at the right time will mean you can buy high-quality strength training equipment at a great price.